 While humans have always used our Earth’s resources, the rate at which those are being consumed was increased rapidly since the Industrial Revolution.
 In 1961, the entire planet used just over slightly more than half of Earth’s biocapacity but today we overshoot our planet’s yearly resource capacity within eight months.
 In other words, humans use resources equivalent to one-and-a-half Earths to meet our needs [1,2].
 In fact, if we all lived like US citizens, we would need five Earths.

 If we are not able to start consuming differently, we will need the resources of two planets to meet our demands by the early 2030’s.

-This of course poses a real problem because our planet’s resources are limited and consuming them at a rate of 44% faster than what nature can regenerate and reabsorb is not sustainable¹.
+This of course poses a real problem because our planet’s resources are limited and consuming them at a rate of 44% faster than what nature can regenerate and reabsorb is not sustainable .
 To better manage our resource consumption, experts and policy-makers are trying to encourage circular economy models which rely using resources in the most efficient way as well as types of eco-innovation.

 Very often, emphasis is given to using what are considered “renewable” resources, rather than “non-renewable”.
 Renewable resources are seen as a better option since as the name suggests, they can be naturally renewed, and therefore are not depleted.
 This is in contrast to non-renewable resources for which our planet has a limited reserve and can therefore run out.

-So let’s take a closer look at some of the interesting facts about renewable and non-renewable resources.
+Let’s take a closer look at some of the interesting facts about renewable and non-renewable resources.